slcas/heating_load_calculator/README.md

 1. Transmission heat losses through building elements
 2. Ventilation (air exchange) heat losses

-All results are presented in Watt (W), with a conversion to kilowatt (kW) for convenience.
+All results are presented in Watt (W), with a conversion to kilowatt (kW) for convenience at the building level.
+In addition, the script derives the required volumetric flow rate of the heating medium per room.

 ### 1. Transmission heat losses